 Other types of academic offenses, such as the theft or sale of tests, electronic transmission of test, test sharing, etc. will be reported to the Office of Judicial Affairs for disciplinary action.

 What if a student plagiarizes or in some other way is academically dishonest?

 The Faculty Syllabus, or Handbook may permit a faculty member to fail a student on the assignment or the entire class.
 Cases of academic dishonesty may be referred to The Office of Judicial Affairs for review and additional action.
-It isn’t obligatory for faculty to contact the student that they have referred to The Office of Judicial Affairs to start disciplinary proceedings.
+It isn’t obligatory for faculty to contact the student that they have been referred to The Office of Judicial Affairs to start disciplinary proceedings, however it is asked that you do so.
 If a student appeals the decision, the Vice President of Student Affairs will review the appeal.

 If the violation could result in removing the student from the University (the typical term is 1 year), then the University Disciplinary Committee meets with the student in a conference setting.
 This committee adjudicates the more serious academic dishonesty cases.